Free Business Review

 Insolvency is when a company is not able to pay its debts or other outgoings on time or in full.
-In many ways insolvency can be seen as bankruptcy for businesses.
+In many ways insolvency can be seen as the business version of bankruptcy.
 A company is classed as insolvent when its liabilities (or debts) outweigh its assets; or when it can no longer meet its outgoings as and when they fall due.

 While insolvency is a dangerous position for a company to be in, it does not necessarily mean that the company is beyond rescue.
-There are a number of business rescue and recovery options which could help turn around the company’s fortunes and put it back on the road to financial success.
+There are a number of business rescue and recovery options which could help turn around the insolvent company’s fortunes and put it back on the road to financial success.
+Alternatively, it may be the case that the company's insolvent position has taken it beyond the point of rescue, and options to close the company need to be considered.

-If you are concerned your company is insolvent – or is heading that way – the very best thing you can do is to seek expert advice from a licensed insolvency practitioner at the earliest possible opportunity.
-They will be able to talk you through the various options and suggest the most appropriate solution for your company.
-The sooner you seek help, the more options will be open to you.
+If you are concerned your company may be insolvent – or believe it is heading that way – the best thing you can do is to seek expert advice from a licensed insolvency practitioner at the earliest possible opportunity.
+They will be able to talk you through the various insolvency options and suggest the most appropriate solution for dealing with your company's debts.
+The sooner you seek help when it comes to an insolvent company, the more options will be open to you.

 If you are not certain whether your company is insolvent, there are two main insolvency tests you can take which can determine whether your company is currently classed as insolvent.